bigginlab/ABFE_workflow/docs/source/installation.rst

 Installation
 ============

 In the root of the project there is a ``environment.yml`` with the corresponded dependencies.
+You just need to copy this file to you local machine, then

 .. code-block:: bash

   cd ABFE_workflow
-  conda env create --file environment.yml conda activate abfe conda develop ${PWD}
+  conda env create --file environment.yml

 In case that the conda takes forever during the step `Solving environment`, consider to use `mamba` instead to solve the environment.
 For that you need to install mamba in the base environment like: `conda install mamba -n base -c conda-forge`.
 If the mamba Installation